-12.4 How we deal with incidents that cross the inside/outside school boundaries
+12.4 How we deal with incidents that cross the inside/outside School boundaries

-Where incidents happen outside school we will investigate these and, in conjunction with the parents and the local police if necessary.
+Where incidents happen outside the School, we will investigate these -in conjunction with the parents and the local police as necessary.

 12.5 Bullied Pupils

 Staff who deal with pupils who have been bullied must always offer reassurance.